kaiachain/kips/KIPs/kip-xxx.md

 After the `PRAGUE_FORK_BLOCK_NUMBER`, staked KAIA will be tracked through two mechanisms:

-1. **Traditional Staking** (`CnStaking`)
+1. **CnStaking**

    - Existing staking mechanism through the `CnStaking` contract
-   - Requires minimum 5M KAIA for validator qualification
-   - Direct staking with standard unstaking period

-2. **Consensus Liquidity** (`CLDEX`)
+2. **Consensus Liquidity**

    - New staking mechanism through CLDEX liquidity provision

-   - Staked KAIA calculated based on CLDEX LP Token
-   - Subject to 7-day of upfront minimum staking period
+Same as the voting power, the 5M staked KAIA in CnStaking is required to be eligible for validator to propose blocks.

-The total staked amount for each validator is calculated as:
+The total effective staked amount for each validator is calculated as:

 ```
-totalStakedKAIA = CnStaking + CLDEX
+totalEffectiveStakedKAIA = staked KAIA in CnStaking + staked KAIA in CLDEX
 ```

-Block rewards distribution:
+#### Block Rewards Distribution

-- Rewards are proportionally distributed based on total stake
+- Rewards are proportionally distributed based on total effective staked KAIA
 - No changes to inter-validator reward distribution logic
 - Rewards split between `CnStaking` and `CLDEX` based on their respective proportions